 Like other complex and automatized human behavior, peaking obviously includes both kinds of motor action and both control systems: Speaking is indeed in part controlled by the will: we decide whether to speak or not, we choose content words and emphasize important words.
 But most other aspects of spontaneous speech in one’s native language run automatic and involuntary: inserting function words, observing syntax and, and grammar rules, linguistic stress, and even more the production of phonemes and phoneme transitions.
 This latter, most automatic aspect of speech is impaired in stuttering.

 The automatic aspects of speech, e.g., rhythmic syllable starts might indeed be feedforward controlled by the medial premotor system.
 However, the flow of speech is, in a negative sense, depending on the self-monitoring system, since speech errors usually require an interruption for repair.
-The self-monitoring of overt (and audible) speech depends on auditory feedback (Lind et al., 2015; see also this blog entry).
-Error detection and -response seems to be a function of the lateral premotor system, particularly of the cerebellum (e.g., Zheng et al., 2013; see also here in the main text) .
+The self-monitoring of overt (and audible) speech depends on auditory feedback (Lind et al., 2014; see also this blog entry).
+Error detection and -response seems to be a function of the lateral premotor system, particularly of the cerebellum (e.g., Zheng et al., 2013; see also Section 2.2 in the main text).
 Poor processing of the sensory feedback of speech, after my theory, results in invalid error signals causing interruptions of speech flow, against the speaker’s will and (virtually) for no clear reason: The execution of a speech motor program is suddenly inhibited.
 The medial premotor system then behaves rather normally when it tries to overcome the inhibitions – but this causes the observable symptoms of stuttering: repetitions, prolongations, the tension in a block (see Section 2.1 in main text and PDF).

 This view is consistent with the observation that dopamine-blocking drugs like haloperidol, by damping the activity of the basal ganglia and, by that, of the medial premotor system, reduce the severity, but hardly the frequency of stuttering symptoms.
 So Alm (2004, p.
 337) writes: “The drug seems to exert its main effect on the severity of stuttering behavior and not so much on the frequency of stuttering”, Similarly, Stager et al. (2005) found that pimozide (a dopamine antagonist) shortened the average duration of dysfluencies, but did not reduce the number of disfluencies per minute.